hyruuk/mushroom_hyperscanning/src/preprocessing/README.md

 <!-- DERIVATIVE_STEPS_AUTOGENERATE_START -->

-## 001_alignment
+## 001_conversion
+1. Convert triggers to annotations for all EEG files.
-1. Merge individual EEG recordings of ceremony 1, sub-03 into a single file, aligned to the EEG from sub-01.
+2. Merge individual EEG recordings of ceremony 1, sub-03 into a single file, aligned to the EEG from sub-01.
+## 002_alignment
-2. Align the audio to the EEG data.
+1. Align the audio to the EEG data.
 (TODO)
-3. Merge ECG and EEG data.
+2. Merge ECG and EEG data.
 (TODO)

 <!-- DERIVATIVE_STEPS_AUTOGENERATE_END -->